 Reviewers need to keep all peer review documents confidential, not to reveal any information about the manuscripts to anyone unless preauthorized by the editor.

-The contents, ideas of the papers cannot be used, referenced, or included in the works of yours, your colleagues and your students prior to publication.
+The contents, ideas of the papers cannot be used, referenced, or included in the works of the reviewers prior to publication.
 Until then, the information in the papers should be treated as confidentiality and must not be used for any potential purposes uncorrelated to the review process.
-Reviewers should never share the reviewed version of the paper, review findings, reviewer comments on papers, and deliberations on the review decisions with anyone other than the review committee and the editor tea.

 A conflict of interest is defined as a situation in which the reviewer can be viewed as being able to benefit personally from the outcome of a review, or in which the reviewer is not able to remain objective for personal reasons.
 If the conflict of interest exists, then the reviewer should decline to review the paper.
 The specific conflicts may be related to the following situations:

-Your unpublished work is studying the same issue and used the same research approaches, or it probably cause cross-reviewing conflicts.
+The reviewer’s unpublished work is studying the same issue and used the same research approaches.

-The assignments are trying to avoid most conflicts, but If you recognize that your reviewing will be related to the conflicts of rights, please turn down the paper and write back the refusing mail for the request.
+The assignments are trying to avoid most conflicts, but if you recognize that your reviewing will be related to the conflict of rights, please turn down the paper and write back the refusing mail for the request.